GreptimeTeam/docs/docs/reference/sql/functions/vector.md

 Details:

-* Input: Two vectors with consistent dimensions (as literals or column values).
+* Input: Two vectors with consistent dimensions (as literals or column names).
-* Output: A scalar value of type `f64`.
+* Output: A scalar value of type `Float64`.

 ---